Butch Ware

-Rudolph "Butch" T. Ware III (born 1974), also known as Bilal Ware in the American Muslim community, is an American associate professor and hip hop artist who was the 2024 vice presidential nominee for the Green Party.
+Rudolph "Butch" T. Ware III (born 1974), also known as Bilal Ware in the American Muslim community, is an American associate professor and hip hop artist who was the vice presidential nominee for the Green Party in 2024.
 He is one half of the hip hop duo Slum Prophecy.

-Ware has been vocal about the murder of George Floyd in 2020 and the Gaza genocide.
+On the faculty at the University of California, Santa Barbara, Ware has been vocal about the murder of George Floyd in 2020 and the Gaza genocide.
 He has organized teach-ins, community education curricula, and other organizing initiatives.
-Ware has been vocal as a public intellectual, activist, artist, and organizer, and supports communities across the country and around the world to challenge imperialism, ethnic cleansing, and war.
+Ware has been active as a public intellectual, activist, artist, and organizer, claiming in public statements to support "communities across the country and around the world [challenging] imperialism, ethnic cleansing, and war".
 He advocates for building sustainable, peaceful alternatives rooted in African, Indigenous, and Abrahamic traditions.

-He is currently running for governor of California in the 2026 gubernatorial election.
+He was a write-in candidate governor of California in the 2026 gubernatorial election.

 Education

 Ware received his undergraduate degree from the University of Minnesota in 1997.
 He received his PhD in history in 2004 from the University of Pennsylvania where he was trained in African History, and Islamic Intellectual History.
 Ware cites his political influences as Malcolm X and Kwame Ture.